How to Clean a Hacked Drupal Site

 Backdoors commonly include the following PHP functions:

-To remove backdoors by comparing files:
+To remove Drupal backdoors by comparing files:

 It is critical that all backdoors are closed in order to successfully clean a Drupal hack, otherwise your site will be reinfected quickly.
+A web application firewall (WAF) may be the best strategy, as it blocks hackers before they can install backdoors.

 For more details on how to remove website security warnings, read our guide explaining how to remove the Google blacklist.

-To remove malware warnings on your site:
+To remove malware warnings on your hacked Drupal site:

 With the Sucuri Platform, we submit blacklist review requests on your behalf.
 This helps ensure your site is absolutely ready for review.
 Some reviews, however, such as web spam hacks as a result of manual actions, can take up to two weeks.